 Once you get through the shopping section, you get to the self-serve checkout/shopping section where you find your furniture/items you want to buy and take them to the check out.
 It was there (and with the help of a computer search terminal that had an English option) that I found out what the hard to understand tags for my Helmer and Alex drawer system meant: Out Of Stock.
 Of course M's wardrobe was in stock.

 We went to pick up the boxes, only to realize that our car would very likely not fit the boxes for his wardrobe.
 I was upset at this point because of the out of stock situation.
 The size of the boxes made me seethe with anger.
 Why could things not go my way, dangit?!

 We were able to find an employee that spoke English and he helped us get the information we needed.
 Because this Ikea already had a shipment of Alex 9-drawers and Helmers coming in, we couldn't just purchase all 3 items and have them deliver it to our house whenever they could.
 Instead we have to come back next week when everything is in stock and make our purchase then.
 At that point I didn't even want the wardrobe and we left empty handed.
 I don't know why I was so adamant that we pay for delivery only when we have all 3 items available to us.
 I guess I'll use this time to take measurements inside our car and find out whether we truly cannot fit his wardrobe boxes in there.

-Once that was over, we went to the Lotte Premium Outlets mall and to a camping store Michael's been wanting to check out.
+Once that was over, we went to the Lotte Premium Outlets mall and to a camping store M's been wanting to check out.

 Have you ever been to Ikea?
 How was it?